-Eric directs GCI programs, including organizing events and leading the Glen Canyon Road Show and GCI Trips and the Glen Canyon Atlas.
-He has served as a volunteer for Southern Utah Wilderness Alliance, gaining experience in public land surveys, cataloguing organizational records, and phone banking.
+Eric grew up in Salt Lake City, falling in love with Utah's mountains, rivers, and deserts at a young age.
+As a teenager, he volunteered for the Southern Utah Wilderness Alliance, gaining experience in public land surveys, cataloguing organizational records, and grassroots organizing.
 Eric has a degree in Environmental Studies and Geography and is credited with founding Students for Water Conservation at the University of Utah.
 He has worked for GCI since 2006.
 (EMAIL)

 Michael is involved with GCI programs as well as with operations and fundraising efforts.
 He co-founded the New England conservation organization RESTORE: The North Woods in 1992.
 He developed the proposal for a new Maine Woods National Park, directed campaigns to list the Atlantic salmon and Canada lynx as endangered species, and oversaw programs to protect the Allagash Wilderness Waterway, White Mountain National Forest, and other public lands.
 Previously, as the Northeast regional director and Michigan representative of The Wilderness Society, he helped to pass the Michigan Wilderness Act of 1987 as well as legislation establishing Grand Island National Recreation Area and authorizing the four-state Northern Forest Lands Study.
 He has visited more than 230 National Park System units in 46 states and territories.
 He has worked for GCI since 2006.
 (EMAIL)